-THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION NO. 2019-198 under rule 1.16(a), because the client's claim lacks merit, ethically settle the action before withdrawing from the representation?
+THE STATE BAR OF CALIFORNIA STANDING COMMITTEE ON PROFESSIONAL RESPONSIBILITY AND CONDUCT FORMAL OPINION INTERIM NO. 14-0003 under rule 1.16(a) because the client's claim lacks merit, ethically settle the action before withdrawing from the representation?

-ISSUE: May an attorney who is required to withdraw from representing a client cannot be pursued without violating the Rules of Professional Conduct or the State Bar Act is required to withdraw from the representation.
-Before withdrawing, the attorney must take reasonable steps to avoid reasonably foreseeable prejudice to the rights of the client.
-Such reasonable steps may include settling the claim if the attorney can do so consistent with the attorney's duty of truthfulness.
+ISSUE: May an attorney who is required to withdraw from representing a client cannot be pursued without violating the Rules of Professional Conduct or State Bar Act is required to withdraw from the representation.
+Before withdrawing, the attorney must take reasonable steps to avoid reasonably foreseeable prejudice to the client.
+Such reasonable steps may include settling the claim if the attorney can do so consistent with the attorney's duty of honesty.